Health Justice Scholar Track

 - Demonstrate the nuances and mechanics of effective issue advocacy on behalf of their patients and communities through theoretical and experiential learning.

 - Complete an advocacy research project through mentorship and guidance from health justice advocates that culminates in a final report and public release of findings.

-- Implement plans for correcting health injustices in future clinical practice.
+- Implement plans for correcting health injustices in current and future clinical practice.

 Participation in this track contributes to some of the core competencies required for graduation from Georgetown University School of Medicine including the ability to:

 - Demonstrate intellectual curiosity and a commitment to learning, critically evaluate new knowledge and determine its relevance to the clinical problems of individual patients.